lzwjava/blog-source/original/2024-11-24-associate-degree-en.md

 ## Reasons for passing courses
 * Already had good understanding before the exam, like Introduction to Data Structures and English
 * Prepared well enough in the past year, like Advanced Mathematics and Database Applications
+* For **Introduction to Law**, I answered almost all questions—even if some answers were improvised.
+* For **Computer Organization Principles**, I had prior background knowledge and practiced past exam questions multiple times.

 ## Reasons for failed courses
 * Thought that I had already prepared well, but actually hadn't.
 The exercises I did for the failed subjects were apparently fewer than for the passed courses.